gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 ## DBF data input/output
-Despite some misleading information that can be found on the internet, *DBF* files that come with ESRI Shapefiles must follow dBase III PLUS specifications and not dBase IV ones.
+Despite some misleading information that can be found on the internet, *.dbf* files that come with ESRI Shapefiles must follow dBase III PLUS specifications and not dBase IV ones.
 It is true dBase III PLUS and dBase IV are quite similar, but the differences between them are enough to prevent a perfectly compliant ESRI Shapefile parser from opening/reading a file using the wrong version specs.
 More specifically, the full original version required by ESRI Shapefile standard is ***dBase III PLUS without memo files***, which stores all the data as `ISO-8859-1`-encoded text.
-However, I took some *licences* and included custom charsets (*CPG* files) and memo fields (*DBT* files) support in this library, because a lot of modern software is using those features and they have become a *de facto* standard for Shapefiles.
+However, I took some *licences* and included custom charsets (*.cpg* files) and memo fields (*.dbt* files) support in this library, because a lot of modern software is using those features and they have become a *de facto* standard for Shapefiles.

 Having clarified that, there are a couple of implications and things to keep in mind when using the library:

-### Numbers are stored as text in *DBF* files
+### Numbers are stored as text in *.dbf* files
 When **reading** a Shapefile, this library ***will not*** try to convert integer and floating point numbers to such.
 Instead, they will be returned as text, leaving complete freedom about data conversion and/or interpretation to the programmer.
-ShapefileReader [getFieldDecimals](#shapefilereadergetfielddecimals) method comes in handy for accurate conversion, but keep in mind that there is a lot of software out there creating *not really compliant or accurate* Shapefiles and the value returned by this method is often just *descriptive* or even plainly wrong in relation to the actual data stored in the *DBF* file (that's the reason why this library does not attempt an automatic conversion in the first place).
+ShapefileReader [getFieldDecimals](#shapefilereadergetfielddecimals) method comes in handy for accurate conversion, but keep in mind that there is a lot of software out there creating *not really compliant or accurate* Shapefiles and the value returned by this method is often just *descriptive* or even plainly wrong in relation to the actual data stored in the *.dbf* file (that's the reason why this library does not attempt an automatic conversion in the first place).
 When **writing** a Shapefile, the library will take care of formal compliance to field *size* and *decimals* values, truncating eventual exceeding decimal parts, e.g.: the value `123.123456` in a field of *size* 10 with 5 *decimals* will be formatted as `123.1234`.
 If the lenght of the formatted value exceeds field *size*, a `Shapefile::ERR_INPUT_NUMERIC_VALUE_OVERFLOW` ShapefileException will be thrown (e.g.: trying to store the value `123456.99` in a field of of *size* 10 with 5 *decimals* would produce `123456.9900` and raise the exception).

 ### Dates are returned as text in ISO format or as `DateTime` objects